psycore8/shencode/README.md

 #### General usage

-> Help docs are currently not up to date.
-I am working on a new publishing system.
-This will be done in a few days.

 Check out [ShenCode Docs](https://heckhausen.it/shencode/wiki/) and [the starter tutorial](https://heckhausen.it/shencode/wiki/getting-started) for more information.

 | Category    | Module        | Description                                    | Docs                                                                 | Refs                                                                                                      |